Liam Murphy (Home and Away): Storylines

 Liam first appears during a concert.
 Belle Taylor (Jessica Tovey) interviews him and admits she is a fan.
 After he offers her drugs and they get intoxicated.
 Liam is next seen in rehab along with Belle, they form a friendship.
-He admits his wife Chelsea (Georgia Gorman) has left him and banned him from seeing his child Ash (Dusty Piper).
+He admits his wife Chelsea (Georgia Gorman) has left him and banned him from seeing his son Ash (Dusty Piper).
 He accuses Belle of selling a story on him, but he later finds out the truth and the remain friends.
 When they are both released Liam comes to Summer Bay to enlist Belle's help to try to see his son.
 However another story in printed in the paper and Chelsea wants nothing to do with him and he loses his recording contract.

 Liam moves in with Belle and wants a relationship with her.
 She turns him down and Aden Jefferies (Todd Lasance) warns Belle that he is trouble.
 After Belle thinks he has overdosed she agrees to see how things go and dates Liam until she finds drugs on him.
 She ends things and takes him to the hospital.
 He climbs on the roof and tries to kill himself but Aden talks him around.
 Belle admits she still loves Aden.
-He returns later claiming to be clean, he wants to see Belle who is now dying but cannot face it.
+He returns later claiming to be clean, he wants to see Belle who is now dying of cancer but cannot face it.
 He goes to her funeral high on drugs and causes a scene.
 He sleeps with Nicole Franklin (Tessa James) and runs away.

 He moves to Summer Bay to make a fresh start around people who know him.
 He gives Romeo Smith (Luke Mitchell) a job on the conversion he is doing.
 He then starts a relationship with Nicole, but when she misses her exams Aden convinces her to break up with Liam.
 They start seeing each other again on the quiet.
 At a party Liam throws Ned out who has taken drugs.
 Romeo drinks a beverage spiked with drugs and collapses.
-He convinces Aden not to call the emergency services and take him to the hospital because people would assume he was behind it.
-Aden and Nicole's relationship hits a hurdle when she won't sleep with him.
-He tries his best and admits he loves her, confused by this he sleeps with Poppie.
-She dumps him for cheating, and he later tells Poppie to leave him alone when she takes drugs.
+He convinces Aden not to call the emergency services and take him to the hospital because everybody would assume he was behind it.
+Liam and Nicole's relationship hits a hurdle when she won't sleep with him.
+He admits he loves her but confused by this he sleeps with a young woman, Poppie.
+Nicole dumps him for cheating, and he later tells Poppie to leave him alone when she takes drugs.